LunarClient/Apollo/docs/developers/faq.md

 <details>
 <summary>Where can I suggest new features for Apollo?</summary>

-You can join the Apollo [discord](https://www.lunarclient.dev/discord) and create a suggestion under #suggestions.
+You can join the Lunar Client Developers [Discord](https://www.lunarclient.dev/discord) and create a suggestion under `#suggestions`.
 Alternatively, if you have the skills and knowledge, you can create the feature yourself and open a pull request on the [Apollo repository](https://github.com/LunarClient/Apollo) on GitHub.

 </details>